Criminal Justice Reform · England & Wales

 25 Feb 2026Bill introduced, First Reading

-25 Mar – 28 Apr 2026Public Bill Committee — second written evidence window open
+To 28 Apr 2026Public Bill Committee continues — evidence window open until 28 April

 End 2026Expected Royal Assent